Klosmi/WP-dev/WPDevNotes.md

 - Programming Concepts: Variables, functions, loops, and conditionals are present in both.
 - Extensibility: Both have libraries and frameworks (e.g., PHP’s Laravel, JS’s React).

-*WordPress Example*
+*WordPress Example:*
-WordPress uses PHP to create pages, manage databases, and handle server tasks.
-JavaScript adds interactivity, like sliders and pop-ups, and helps with client-side form validation.
+- WordPress uses PHP to create pages, manage databases, and handle server tasks.
+- JavaScript adds interactivity, like sliders and pop-ups, and helps with client-side form validation.